Arena Football League on television: 2000s

 The year 2000 brought a heightened interest in the AFL after Kurt Warner, who spent three years as quarterback of the AFL's Iowa Barnstormers, rose to fame as starting quarterback for The Greatest Show on Turf, the Super Bowl-winning offense of the then-St. Louis Rams.
 While many sports commentators and fans continued to ridicule the league, Warner's story gave the league positive exposure, and it brought the league a new television deal with TNN, who would televise regular season games live on Sunday afternoons.

 The TNN deal coincided with the league's emergence as one with a major presence on the North American continent.
 Major markets such as Chicago, Detroit, Dallas, and Los Angeles, each of which had lacked franchises for many years, returned to the league, it received its first and only franchise in Canada (the Toronto Phantoms), and teams in smaller markets such as Albany and Iowa were relocated.
 In 2001, the league peaked at 19 teams.

 Included in the deal for the league was the right to broadcast the ArenaCup, the championship for the newly established arenafootball2, conceived as a minor league for metropolitan areas too small to support arena football as a major sport.
 ArenaCups I and II were carried on TNN.

 ESPN subsequently began televising AFL playoff games from 2000-02.
 TNN's coverage of the AFL also ended after the 2002 season.
 TNN itself was moving away from live sports, at the time transitioning to a network named Spike TV.

-The Chicago Rush originally had games broadcast on the now defunct Fox Sports Net Chicago during its first two seasons from 2001–02 with mostly Saturday night telecasts.
-When the AFL signed with NBC from 2003–06, the Rush was one of the most prominently featured teams during the national NBC broadcasts as well as playoff games and the majority of Chicago's games moved to Sunday afternoons.
+The Chicago Rush originally had games broadcast on the now defunct Fox Sports Net Chicago during its first two seasons from 2001 to 2002 with mostly Saturday night telecasts.
+When the AFL signed with NBC from 2003 to 2006, the Rush was one of the most prominently featured teams during the national NBC broadcasts as well as playoff games and the majority of Chicago's games moved to Sunday afternoons.
 A few of the games not picked up by NBC remained on FSN Chicago until 2006.
 Beginning in the 2007 season, the AFL began a TV partnership with ESPN and FSN Chicago went under and Comcast SportsNet Chicago took its place.
 Once again the Rush were widely featured during the national ESPN telecasts on Monday nights and Sunday afternoons.

 The regional Chicago telecasts went to Comcast SportsNet.
 From 2001 to 2008, the Rush games were broadcast by Tom Dore and former Chicago Bears offensive lineman James "Big Cat" Williams.
 The radio deals bounced between 670 The Score and ESPN Radio 1000.